defuse/bqp/blog-source/content/will-we-ever-solve-the-hard-problem-of-information-security.md

 PHP experts can't become Rust experts overnight.
 So how we make the bull's eye bigger has to be in line with our economic reality.

-Another thing we want is for the circle of acceptance to hug the bull's eye tight.
+We want the circle of acceptance to hug the bull's eye tight.
 Making the bull's eye bigger helps with that, because it's sandwiched between the bull's eye and the edge of the dartboard.
-We can also tighten the circle of acceptance by becoming more skeptical and deeming fewer programs as production-ready.
+We tighten the circle of acceptance itself by becoming more skeptical and deeming fewer programs as production-ready.
 For example, we might accept only formally verified programs, exiling all error to mistakes translating the intuitive *F* and *S* into formal statements.

 - Diagram of circle constricting.